 TYPE my_array IS ARRAY (15 DOWNTO 0) OF STD_LOGIC;

 Explanation: Since, T’LENGTH returns the length of object T. So, my_array’LENGTH will return the length of my_array.
 Here, my_array has 16 elements from 0 to 15, so the value returned by ‘LENGTH attribute will be 16.

 10. The formula for T’LENGTH is best described by which of the following?

 a) T’HIGH – T’LOW + 1

 c) T’HIGH + T’LOW – 1

 Explanation: T’HIGH will return the upper bound of the array and T’LOW will return the lower bound of the array.
 Also, the number of elements in an array is given by upper bound – lower bound + 1.
 Therefore, option a describes the formula best.

-11. Which of the following is return type of value T’ASCENDING?
+11. Which of the following is the return type of value T’ASCENDING?

 d) Same as T